State Vehicular Recreation Areas

-Hungry Valley is the second largest unit of California State Park's Off-Highway Motor Vehicle Recreation Division.
+Hungry Valley is the third largest unit of California State Park's Off-Highway Motor Vehicle Recreation Division.
 Located at Tejon Pass in northern Los Angeles and Ventura counties, Hungry Valley offers 19,000 acres and over 130 miles of scenic trails for motorcycle, ATV, dune buggy, and 4x4 recreation.
 All levels of Off-Highway Vehicle (OHV) operator skills will be challenged by the wide variety of terrain and trails at Hungry Valley SVRA.

 OCEANO DUNES SVRA